edenia/libre-local/README.md

 ./scripts/contracts.sh
 ```

-> **Note:** To run a modified version of the contracts, you can update them, get the wasm and put them in the `./wasm` folder with their respective contract names, reset the network and run the previous command.
+> **Note:** To run a modified version of the contracts, you can update them, get the wasm and put them in the `./wasm` folder with their respective contract name, reset the network and run the previous command.

 ## Setup Network